nabobery/sudokuSolver/README.md

   - Click-to-select with number pad
   - Touch-friendly interface for mobile devices
 - **Puzzle Generation**: Fetches new puzzles from external API with fallback to classic puzzles
-- **Completion Celebration**: Animated congratulations when puzzle is solved
+- **Completion Celebration**: Optional modal on completion; does not block solved board

 ### 🎨 User Experience